 - Apply plumber's putty: Turn your sink upside down and apply a rope of plumber's putty around the underside edge of the sink.

-- Place sink in your designated area and press firmly on the outside edges to adhere putty to your counter.
-Attach clamps provided with your sink and properly secure your new sink.
+- Place the sink in your designated area and press firmly on the outside edges to adhere putty to your counter.
+Attach the clamps provided with your sink and properly secure your new sink.

 (source: 10,001 Hints & Tips for the Home)